Keokeditse/Tutoring-Website/README.md

 ---

 ## 📌 Future Plans
-- Add interactive resources (notes, problem sets, solutions)
-- Implement a booking system for tutoring sessions
+- Add a feedback page (reviews from students)
 - Share blog posts on study tips and academic growth